Bettercallme1/static-content/docs/privacy-policy.md

 9. Changes to this Privacy Policy
 10. How to contact us

-1. Personal data we collect
+## 1. Personal data we collect

-Information you provide to us.
+### Information you provide to us

 Personal data is data that can be used to contact or identify you, such as your name, email address, phone number, etc. Personal data you may provide to us through our Services, or otherwise, includes:

 •	Contact data, such as your first and last name, alias, email address, billing and mailing addresses, and phone number.
 •	Profile data, such as the username and password that you may set to establish an online account with us, photograph, biographical information, links to your profiles on social networks, and any other information that you add to or is associated with your account profile.